In the guide

 This guidance is for England and Wales

-Fruit and vegetables should be marked with the true name of the food.
-Most fruit and vegetables have to be labelled with their class and may also need labelling with country of origin and variety.
+Fruit and vegetables must be marked with the name of the food.
+Most fruit and vegetables must be labelled with their class and may also need labelling with country of origin and variety.

 Care should be taken with any other descriptions to ensure they are correct - 'organic', for example.
 There are other requirements in relation to pricing and weight marking of the products.

-Required labelling should be on a notice with the food (shelf edge etc).
+In the case of non-prepacked food, mandatory labelling must be on a notice with the food (shelf edge etc).

-Food products must have a name indicated that adequately describes them.
+Food products must be labelled with a name that accurately describes the food.

 Back to top